digitalocean/container-blueprints/DOKS-CI-CD/README.md

 You don't have to apply the above manifest by hand, because everything is handled via [Kustomize](https://kustomize.io) in this repository, including enabling the auto TLS feature for Knative Services.

-Kustomize uses the [kustomization](assets/manifests/knative-serving/kustomization.yaml) manifest to take the original [KnativeServing configuration](https://github.com/digitalocean/marketplace-kubernetes/blob/master/stacks/knative/assets/manifests/knative-serving.yaml) from the DigitalOcean Marketplace GitHub repository, and apply a set of patches for each feature that is needed.
-This way, you don't have to modify the original file or keep a copy of it somewhere with your own changes.
+Kustomize uses the [kustomization](https://github.com/digitalocean/container-blueprints/blob/main/DOKS-CI-CD/assets/manifests/knative-serving/kustomization.yaml) manifest to take the original [KnativeServing configuration](https://github.com/digitalocean/marketplace-kubernetes/blob/master/stacks/knative/assets/manifests/knative-serving.yaml) from the DigitalOcean Marketplace GitHub repository, and apply a set of patches for each needed feature.
+This way, you don't have to modify the original file or keep a modified copy of it somewhere.
 Kustomize lets you use the original file as a base, and apply a set of patches on the fly.

 The patch files are listed below:

-- [net-certmanager-install](assets/manifests/knative-serving/patches/net-certmanager-install.yaml) - installs `net-certmananger` component via Knative Operator.
+- [net-certmanager-install](assets/manifests/knative-serving/patches/net-certmanager-install.yaml): Installs `net-certmananger` component via Knative Operator.
-- [certmanager-config](assets/manifests/knative-serving/patches/certmanager-config.yaml) - configures Knative Serving to use the `ClusterIssuer` resource created earlier to automatically issue TLS certificates from [Let's Encrypt](https://letsencrypt.org).
+- [certmanager-config](assets/manifests/knative-serving/patches/certmanager-config.yaml): Configures Knative Serving to use the `ClusterIssuer` resource created earlier to automatically issue TLS certificates from [Let's Encrypt](https://letsencrypt.org).
-- [domain-config](assets/manifests/knative-serving/patches/domain-config.yaml) configures Knative Serving to use your custom domain when exposing services.
+- [domain-config](assets/manifests/knative-serving/patches/domain-config.yaml): Configures Knative Serving to use your custom domain when exposing services.
-- [network-config](assets/manifests/knative-serving/patches/network-config.yaml) configures Knative Serving to enable the `auto TLS` feature for Knative Services, via the `auto-tls` flag.
+- [network-config](assets/manifests/knative-serving/patches/network-config.yaml): Configures Knative Serving to enable the `auto TLS` feature for Knative Services, via the `auto-tls` flag.

 Follow the steps to apply all required changes for the Knative Serving component, via Kustomize: